-¶ 1 Leave a comment on paragraph 1 0 CommentPress is an open source theme and plugin for the WordPress blogging engine that allows readers to comment paragraph-by-paragraph, line-by-line or block-by-block in the margins of a text.
+¶ 1 Leave a comment on paragraph 1 1 CommentPress is an open source theme and plugin for the WordPress blogging engine that allows readers to comment paragraph-by-paragraph, line-by-line or block-by-block in the margins of a text.
 Annotate, gloss, workshop, debate: with CommentPress you can do all of these things on a finer-grained level, turning a document into a conversation.
 It can be applied to a fixed document (paper/essay/book etc.) or to a running blog.
 Use it in combination with multisite, BuddyPress and BuddyPress Groupblog to create communities around your documents.

-¶ 2 Leave a comment on paragraph 2 0 CommentPress Version 3.4.x (known as CommentPress Core) is now available for download at the WordPress Plugin Directory, and is compatible with the latest WordPress standalone and multisite versions.
+¶ 2 Leave a comment on paragraph 2 0 CommentPress Version 3.5.x (known as CommentPress Core) is now available for download at the WordPress Plugin Directory, and is compatible with the latest WordPress standalone and multisite versions.
 It may work with earlier versions (from 3.3 onwards) though we strongly recommend that you upgrade to the latest version of WordPress to stay as secure as possible.
 This software is provided as is and the developers do not take responsibility for any use of it.

-¶ 3 Leave a comment on paragraph 3 0 The name has been changed from CommentPress to CommentPress Core for two reasons: (a) because it serves as the basis for extending it for your purposes and (b) to safeguard historical installations, which could break if they upgrade.
+¶ 3 Leave a comment on paragraph 3 0 The name of the plugin has been changed from CommentPress to CommentPress Core for two reasons: (a) because it serves as the basis for extending it for your purposes and (b) to safeguard historical installations, which could break if they upgrade.
 Newer CommentPress installations (versions 3.0.x – 3.3.x) can upgrade to the current version.